djmitche/ffizz/passby/src/pbv.md

 # Examples

-In most cases, this trait is used for simple types like enums with values.
+This trait is often used for compound data types.
+It is especially useful to represent Rust enums as C structs.

 ```rust
 # use ffizz_passby::PassByValue;